Rambo III: Filming

+Variety estimated the film's budget at $63 million, then the highest budgeted film of all time.
+That number was disputed by those involved in the film.
+Variety later reported that the confusion about the budget was due to the amount estimated for Stallone's salary and whether it was included in the budget.
+They believed their initial estimate to be within a $10 million range of the actual budget.
+It was widely reported that Stallone received $20 milion for the film, although Carolco claimed that this number was overstated.
+He confirmed that Stallone's salary was included in the budget.

 Equipment

 The Mil Mi-24 helicopters seen in the film are modified Aérospatiale SA 330 Puma transport helicopters with fabricated bolt-on wings similar to the real Hind-Ds which were mainly used in the former Eastern Bloc.
-The other helicopter depicted is a slightly reshaped Aerospatiale Gazelle.
+The other helicopter depicted is a slightly reshaped Aérospatiale Gazelle.

 Dedication

-The film ends with the on-screen caption, "This film is dedicated to the gallant people of Afghanistan."
-At some point after the September 11 attacks, an urban legend began that the dedication had actually read "... to the brave Mujahideen fighters of Afghanistan" when the film was released in theaters, but then changed to "the gallant people of Afghanistan" after the 2001 attacks, since the Mujahideen were now associated to some extent with the Taliban.
-This urban legend has been repeated by some scholars.
-However, this is untrue, and some reviews of the film upon its release even mentioned the "gallant people of Afghanistan" dedication.
+The film ends with the on-screen caption "This film is dedicated to the gallant people of Afghanistan."
+An urban legend falsely claims that the dedication had actually read "This film is dedicated to the brave Mujahideen fighters of Afghanistan" when the film was released in theaters, but then changed to "the gallant people of Afghanistan" after the September 11 attacks in 2001; the group responsible for the attack, al-Qaeda, was founded by Osama bin Laden, who had been one of the Mujahideen.
+Al-Qaeda then had the opportunity to grow into an Islamic terrorist extremist group under the protection of the Taliban government.
+This urban legend has been repeated by scholars, but contemporary reviews of the film noted the "gallant people of Afghanistan" dedication.